Most popular car rental agents in Manila:

 How do the Filipinos Celebrate?

 The Philippines is the largest Catholic country in the Far East and the religion strongly influences the festivals and celebrations in the islands.
-Most of the big religious festivals are celebrated with gusto and often combine aspects from other religions making the occasions quite eclectic.
+Most of the big religious festivals are celebrated with gusto and often combine aspects from other religions making the occasions quite electric.